Facts: Traveling without a valid ticket leads to false imprisonment, assault, battery, and trespass to goods

 STC was traveling on a train from Minto Station in Sydney’s Southwest, when two police officers approached him to check for a valid travel ticket.
 STC produced an adult Opal card, which was scanned by the officers.
 The scan indicated STC had not ‘tapped on’ correctly for the current journey.
 Police then requested STC produce his ID and asked him to unlock his phone so they could inspect it.
 STC asked to alight the train at Macquarie Fields but was told he could not get off the train until the officers had completed their enquiries.

-The officers then removed STC from the train at another station and notified STC he would be issued with an infringement notice for traveling without a valid ticket.
+The officers then removed STC from the train at another station and notified STC he would get an infringement notice for traveling without a valid ticket.
 Police told STC he was under arrest for a transport offence and pulled STC by the arm up the stairs into a small room.

 The officers then performed a personal search on STC without his consent.
 A police officer seized and confiscated two mobile phones from STC’s pocket and began to question him about them, which STC declined to answer.
 STC then used the police Mobipol computer to speak to a solicitor.
 A police officer explained to the solicitor that he had arrested STC for the transport offence, but did not intend to charge him.